hvbr1s/gamebook/README.md

 ## How It Works

-1. Make sure your wallet is configured to use the Solana Devnet and that you have a Devnet SOL balance.
-You can get Devnet SOL [here](https://faucet.solana.com/).
+1. Ensure your wallet is configured to use the Solana Devnet and that you have a sufficient Devnet SOL balance.
+You can obtain Devnet SOL [here](https://faucet.solana.com/).
-2. Choose one option to progress Toly's adventure.
+2. Choose an option to progress Toly's adventure.
-3. As Toly's story progresses, new frames of Toly's adventure are generated.
+3. As Toly's story unfolds, new frames of the adventure are generated.
-4. Each frame is minted as a Metaplex Core NFT.
+4.Each frame is minted as a Metaplex Core NFT.
-5. The NFT is sent to a newly created PDA associated with the user.
+5. The NFT is sent to a newly created PDA (Program Derived Address) associated with the user.